Applying to a TCAT

 - All persons who are required to register for the Federal Draft under 50 U.S.C.
 App.
 Section 453 are not eligible to enroll in any post-secondary school until they have registered with selective service.

 Program-Specific Admission Requirements

 Educational and admission requirements vary from program to program.

-- Program classes begin.
-Program start dates vary by location:
+- Program start dates vary by location:

-- Dickson: January, May, and September
+- The Dickson campus begins nursing classes every January, May, and September